Subway-Prophet/AndroidProject/README.md

 You should now be done with the basic setup.

 ## Deployment
-You will need two devices who both have the current version of the app.
+You will need two devices who both have the current version of the app and working Google accounts.

 ## Built With
 - Android Studio
 - Google Play
 - Firebase
+ - Cloud Firestore
+ - Authentication

 ## Contributing
 - Please Don't